 S/Sgt.
 Richard C. Armato was the son of Italian immigrants and was born on January 15, 1912, to Antonia Gigante-Armato and Dominick Armato.
-He grew up in Melrose Park, Illinois, with his sister and brother and with friends joined the Illinois National Guard as a member of the 33rd Division’s Tank Company in Maywood, Illinois.
+He grew up in Melrose Park, Illinois, with his sister and brother.
+With friends, he joined the Illinois National Guard as a member of the 33rd Division’s Tank Company in Maywood, Illinois.
 Before he was inducted into the army in 1940, Richard worked, as a bank clerk, at the Federal Reserve Bank in Chicago and lived at 741 North Waller Avenue in Chicago.
 He was inducted into the U. S. Army on November 25, 1940, at 7:00 A.M.
 During this time, the soldiers were given physicals, and men who were inducted into the army that morning were released from federal service that afternoon after failing their physicals.
 The remaining men spent the next several days living in the armory.
 He was one of 131 men who traveled to Fort Knox, Kentucky, for what was supposed to be a year of training.
 The 192nd was part of the First Tank Group which was headquartered at Ft.
 Knox.
 Besides the 192nd, the group was made up of the 70th and 191st Tank Battalions at Ft.
 Meade, Maryland, the 193rd Tank Battalion at Ft.
 Benning, Georgia, and the 194th Tank Battalion at Ft.
 Lewis, Washington.